 Board and its Committees and the independence of each director.
-Based upon information requested from and provided by each director and nominee to become director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that none of our current directors or nominees to become director, other than Mr. Veltman, who is our President and Chief Executive Officer, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors, other than Mr. Holder, our former President and Chief Executive Officer, had a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director was "independent" as that term is defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
-Our Board also determined that none of our former directors, other than Mr. Holder, our former President and Chief Executive Officer, had a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director was "independent" as that term is defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules during his or her respective period of service as a director during 2019.
+Based upon information requested from and provided by each director and nominee to become director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that none of our current directors or nominees to become director, other than Mr. Veltman, who is our President and Chief Executive Officer, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors and nominees is "independent" as that term is defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
+Our Board also determined that none of our former directors, other than Mr. Holder, our former President and Chief Executive Officer, had a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each such director was "independent" as that term is defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules during his or her respective period of service as a director during 2019.
 In making each of these determinations, our Board considered the relationships that each such director and nominee has with us and all other facts and circumstances the Board deemed relevant in determining independence.